Dersicko/qb-nitro/README.md

 WIP its not Fully finished

+Original Nitrous Script from qb-tunerchip with modifications

+Purge System
-Nitro Script with Purge System, Purge Flow Rate and Nitro Flow Rate with different power depends of Nitro Flow Rate and different size of purge depends of Purge Flow Rate
+Purge Flow Rate with different size of Purge Effect depends of Purge Flow Rate Nitro Flow Rate with different power depends of Nitro Flow Rate

 When nitro or purge finished give you empty bottle if you want to refill